All Episodes

 Well, Drudge just put up a flash.

-An over-the-air network that theoretically would produce a larger audience than that on cable channels.
+You know, the next Democrat debate is December 10th on CBS, an over-the-air network that theoretically would produce a larger audience than that on cable channels.

 CBS News also has a contingent of writers, and they have announced that they are going to go on strike on December 10th, which is the day of the debate.

-Mrs. Clinton, a few days ago, maybe last week, said that if the writers at CBS go on strike, she will not cross the picket line to appear on the debate.
+Mrs. Clinton a few days ago, maybe last week, said that if the writers at CBS go on strike, she will not cross the picket line to appear on the debate.

-Mrs. Clinton would be happy for it to be canceled so she can avoid another opportunity for a major screw up.
+Mrs. Clinton would be happy for it to be canceled so she can avoid another opportunity for a major screw-up.

 You know, just go into the prevent defense mode.

-Uh just not show up.
+Just not show up.

-Uh we know a lot about it, but what's it telling?
+We know a lot about it, but what's it telling?

-He can't have a debate.
+You can't have a debate?

 Are they just going to cancel the news operation while the writer strike is going on?